 3. HOW TO IMPROVE THE FINANCIAL INFORMATION

 The fundamental thing is that the analyst has a clear knowledge of the previously listed limitations.
-We have to look for information about the company, its partners, its products, its consumers, system of distribution, competitors, etc. Accepting as a great limitation of general type in the analysis, its character of static, because it is done base on a cut of accounts to the date, it is recommendable that analyzes the financial situation by the use of balance (minimum three) in order to observe the tendency that shows the different indicators and hopefully based on projected financial statements if the decisions are oriented to the future.
+We have to look for information about the company, its partners, its products, its consumers, a system of distribution, competitors, etc. Accepting as a great limitation of general type in the analysis, its character of static, because it is done based on a cut of accounts to the date, it is recommendable that analyzes the financial situation by the use of balance (minimum three) in order to observe the tendency that shows the different indicators and hopefully based on projected financial statements if the decisions are oriented to the future.

 Before calculating the current reason, it is recommendable to analyze the portfolio and to exclude the accounts of doubtful collection and those that are considered losses.
 About the number of inventories, we must make a careful classification that allows us to see if they comprise or not the characteristic of quality, if some supplies are obsolete or old-fashioned, if the supplies are enough or if on the contrary excesses appear.
 Moreover, we have to examine the criterion of valuation used and its effect on the used indicators.